 #1.
 Purchasing of Raw Material (0.8-1.5mm sheet metal)

-The sink factory purchases steel plates of different widths and thicknesses according to the different requirements of the production of the sink.
+The sink factory purchases steel plates of different widths and thicknesses according to the various production requirements of the sink.

-The thickness of the sheet metal commonly used in the manufacturing of stainless steel sinks is between 0.8mm and 1.5mm.
+The thickness of the sheet metal commonly used in the manufacture of stainless steel sinks is between 0.8mm and 1.5mm.

-And the sheet metal will be delivered to the sink factory in coil by weight.
+The sheet metal is delivered to the sink factory in coils by weight.

 The coating covers only one side of the steel sheet, and the side with the coating film will face the mold in the subsequent drawing step.

-The film coating can be applied after cutting or before cutting.
+The film coating can be applied before cutting or after cutting.

 #3.
 Sheet Metal Cutting

-From the picture as shown below, you can see that the workers complete the film coating by control the roller switch to pass the protective film and the steel sheet through the rolling zone at the same time.
+From the picture shown below, you can see that the workers complete the film coating by controlling the roller switch to pass the protective film and the steel sheet through the rolling zone at the same time.

-When the coated steel sheet passes through the guillotine, the worker presses the guillotine switch as needed to cut off the steel sheet to obtain a required length.
+When the coated steel sheet passes through the guillotine, the worker presses the guillotine switch as needed to cut the steel sheet to the required length.

 #4.
 Corner Notching

-The sheet metal after corner notching are generally polygonal and sometimes have arc edges.
+The sheet metal, after corner notching, is generally polygonal and sometimes has arc edges.